jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ## Usage

 The plugin allows secrets from Secrets Manager to be used as Jenkins credentials.

+Secrets must conform to the following rules to be usable in Jenkins:

-Jenkins must know which [credential type](https://jenkins.io/doc/pipeline/steps/credentials-binding/) a secret is meant to be (e.g. Secret Text, Username With Password), in order to present it as a credential.
-To do this, **you MUST add the relevant AWS tags to the secrets in Secrets Manager**, as shown in the sections below.
-(If the credentials cache is enabled you must also wait for that to refresh before the newly annotated secrets appear in Jenkins.)
+- A secret must have the relevant AWS tags (shown in the sections below) to indicate which Jenkins [credential type](https://jenkins.io/doc/pipeline/steps/credentials-binding/) it is meant to be (e.g. Secret Text, Username With Password).
+You must add these tags to the secrets.
 Without these tags, the corresponding credentials will not appear in Jenkins.

-**Note:** If you use this plugin together with the AWS Secrets Manager SecretSource plugin, remember that any string secret is accessible through SecretSource, but only a secret with the `jenkins:credentials:type` tag is accessible through CredentialsProvider.
-This distinction allows you to share tagged secrets between both APIs, while untagged secrets are only accessible through SecretSource.
+- The secret name should conform to Jenkins credential naming rules, as defined in the [credentials-plugin](https://github.com/jenkinsci/credentials-plugin).
+That is, it should only contain the following characters: `[a-zA-Z0-9_.-]+`.
+If it contains other characters, you may see undefined behaviour within Jenkins (e.g. URLs containing the credential's ID may not work).

+Note: if you have credentials caching enabled, you must wait for the cache to reset before changes to the secrets appear.

 ### Secret Text